 Some anti-Zionists claim that Zionism equals Nazism.
 The idea that Jews are God’s chosen people is somewhat similar to the Nazi claim of Germans being superior people.
 The Nazi ideology held that Germany had the right to reclaim its lost territories.
 Zionists intend to reclaim the lost territories of the Jews.
 Zionism stresses that Jews should return to Israel while Nazism stresses that ethnicity is based on descent and homeland.

 These are all common themes in nationalism, even the superiority thinking, so the parallels are not very telling.
 And there is at least one difference Zionism and Nazism.
 Even though Israel committed war crimes like most parties in armed conflicts, Zionists did not exterminate the Palestinians or any other people so far.
-It is more accurate to say that the situation in Israel and Palestine looks more like apartheid.
+The situation in Israel and Palestine can be compared with apartheid in South Africa.

 Some Zionists claim that anti-Zionism equals anti-Semitism.
 If the anti-Semitism is about denying Jews the right to their own state in Israel then this is justified.
 But if it is about opposing the colonisation of Palestinian land in violation of international law then it is not.
 It isn’t always clear what is meant.

 Arab anti-Zionism is sometimes called Islamic anti-Semitism.
 Before Jews migrated into Palestine there was no Islamic anti-Semitism.
 After Israel was founded, Jews were expelled from several Arab countries.
-Many Arabs and Muslims believe that the Jews have the right to a state but not on land they consider their own.
+Many Arabs and Muslims believe that the Jews have the right to a state, but not on land they consider their own.
 This is what many Arabs still believe.
 As a consequence, Israel’s security remains dependent on repression of the Palestinians.

 Islamic anti-Semitism emerged when Arab anti-Zionists took over existing anti-Semitic conspiracy theories.
 There are tensions between Arabs and Jews.
 Jews living in Europe are harassed.
-The conflict between Israel and the Palestinians is often mentioned as the reason.
-Only Jews living in Europe do not occupy land Arabs claim, so this can be called anti-Semitism.
-But colonists on the West Bank are harassing Palestinians and destroying their property too.
+The conflict between Israel and the Palestinians is often mentioned as the reason, and bringing the conflict to Europe is seen as a goal.
+Meanwhile, colonists on the West Bank are harassing Palestinians and destroying their property too.